A-Lohse/deeplearningproject/README.md

 **1. Generating metadata**

+Apart from the Bill text we include the following metadata

+* `bill_status (outcome variable)`: Dummy of bill status (1 if enacted, 0 otherwise)
+* `cosponsors`: Interger value of the amount of cosponsors
+* `majority`: Dummy of if bill proposing party is in majority
+* `party`: Party dummy
+* `gender`: Dummy of if the bill proposing politician is male/female.

 **2. Generate finetuning data for BERT**

-The data used to finetune BERT comes from the [BillSum](https://github.com/FiscalNote/BillSum) project.
+The Bill text data used to finetune BERT comes from the [BillSum](https://github.com/FiscalNote/BillSum) project.
 Specifically the two datafiles `data/raw/us_train_sent_scores.pkl` and `data/raw/us_train_sent_scores.pkl` are used.
 The module `generate_bert_finetuning_data.py` extracts the relevant text from BillSum data and matches it with bill with meta data, including if the Bill was enacted or not.

 **3. Finetuning sentence-BERT**